 In verses 28 and 29, Paul continues by saying that a husband is to love his wife with the same devotion that he naturally demonstrates for himself.
 Such statements by Paul clearly indicate that his teachings were void of personal prejudices against women.
 Paul's character and teachings are completely harmonious with the character and teachings of Christ.
 Likened to Jesus, he never appointed women to leadership positions within the church.
 Bear in mind, all twelve apostles appointed by Christ were men.

 8. 1 Timothy 2:11-14 and 1 Corinthians 14:34-37

-The Claim: Supporters of women pastors point out that 1 Timothy 2:11-14 and 1 Corinthians 14:34-37 are the only places in the Bible that says women should remain silent.
-Therefore, it is uncertain that we should accept that women are restricted from being ordained as ministers.
+The Claim: Supporters of women pastors point out that 1 Timothy 2:11-14 and 1 Corinthians 14:34-37 are the only places in the Bible which says women should remain silent.
+Therefore, it is uncertain we should accept that women are restricted from being ordained as ministers.

 First Timothy 2:11-14 and 1 Corinthians 14:34-37 clearly demonstrate to be related to women being restricted from taking authority in the church.
 Leadership of men in the church is consistent throughout Scripture.
 All the priests in the Old Testament were men.
 In the New Testament all the apostles were men.
 All pastors/elders were men.

 While ordainers of women want to argue about 1 Timothy 2:11-14 and 1 Corinthians 14:34-37, they cannot provide one verse or passage of Scripture which shows that God, Jesus, or Paul appointed a women to lead a church assembly.
 Their best efforts are merely pointing to text in the Bible that they can twist, pervert, and make assumptions that are based upon their preconceived notions or a personal agenda.